 The 6th International Conference of Science, Technology, Engineering and Mathematics (STEM) in Education is an opportunity for educators and researchers from schools, universities, colleges, museums and cultural institutions, businesses, industries and other private and public agencies to share and discuss their innovative practices and research initiatives that may advance STEM education.

-Changing the Story is the STEM 2020 conference theme.
-With the world facing numerous significant challenges – climate change, ecosystem degradation, transformation of future job markets, disease and drug management, population displacement – there is now more than ever a need for STEM Education to contribute to understanding and changing the directions of complex stories.
-The 2020 conference theme provides opportunities to highlight and examine STEM Education that complements common themes of improving academic performance and/or directing students into STEM fields and careers.
+Changing the Story is the STEM 2021 conference theme.
+With the world facing numerous significant challenges – pandemics, climate change, ecosystem degradation, transformation of future job markets, disease and drug management, population displacement – there is now more than ever a need for STEM Education to contribute to understanding and changing the directions of complex stories.
+The 2021 conference theme provides opportunities to highlight and examine STEM Education that complements common themes of improving academic performance and/or directing students into STEM fields and careers.
 The theme encourages highlighting STEM Education research that breaks new ground and offers new directions for innovative research, research methodologies, and teaching approaches.
 Changing the Story, as a theme, provides opportunities to examine STEM stories yet to be told, partially hidden, and not yet conceived.
 Research in STEM Education has the potential to transform lives, re-imagine education, and respond to some of the world’s most complex issues at local and global levels.
-We encourage and welcome you to share your stories by being part of STEM 2020: Changing the Story.
+We encourage and welcome you to share your stories by being part of STEM 2021: Changing the Story.

 - Empirical research in STEM education